Replication, Change Tracking, Change Data Capture, and Always On Availability Groups (SQL Server)

 When a published database is aware of Always On Availability Groups, the distributor that provides agent access to the publishing database is configured with redirected_publishers entries.
 These entries redirect the originally configured publisher/database pair, making use of an availability group listener name to connect to the publisher and publishing database.
 Established connections through the availability group listener name will fail on failover.
 When the replication agent restarts after failover, the connection will automatically be redirected to the new primary.

 In an Always On availability group a secondary database cannot be a publisher.
-Republishing is not supported when replication is combined with Always On Availability Groups.
+Republishing is only supported when transactional replication is combined with Always On Availability Groups.

 If a published database is a member of an availability group and the publisher is redirected, it must be redirected to an availability group listener name associated with the availability group.
 It may not be redirected to an explicit node.